yangsu2022/openvino.genai/text_generation/causal_lm/cpp/README.md

 - This script will generate model IR of `openvino_tokenizer` and `openvino_detokenizer` in the ov_tokenizer_models folder.
 - Copy the OV IR(both xml and bin) into the same folder of your LLM IR, which is converted with native OpenVINO API instead of optimum-intel.

-## Install OpenVINO and build LLM C++ pipeline
+## Install OpenVINO, VS2022 and Build LLM C++ pipeline

-Download [2024.2.0rc2](https://storage.openvinotoolkit.org/repositories/openvino/packages/pre-release/2024.2.0rc2/windows/), if the 2024.2 release is still not available in [OpenVINO™ archives*](https://storage.openvinotoolkit.org/repositories/openvino/packages/).
+Download 2024.2 release from [OpenVINO™ archives*](https://storage.openvinotoolkit.org/repositories/openvino/packages/).
+If the 2024.2 release is still not available, download [2024.2.0rc2](https://storage.openvinotoolkit.org/repositories/openvino/packages/pre-release/2024.2.0rc2/windows/).
 This OV built package is for C++ OpenVINO pipeline, no need to build the source code.

-Notice:
-- Extract the zip file in any location and set the environment variables with dragging this `setupvars.bat` in the terminal `Command Prompt`.
-- `setupvars.ps1` is used for terminal `PowerShell`.
-- `<INSTALL_DIR>` below refers to the extraction location.
+Install latest VS2022 for the C++ dependencies and LLM C++ pipeline editing.

 ### Windows

+Extract the zip file in any location and set the environment variables with dragging this `setupvars.bat` in the terminal `Command Prompt`. `setupvars.ps1` is used for terminal `PowerShell`.`<INSTALL_DIR>` below refers to the extraction location.
-Install latest VS2022, and run the following CMD in the terminal `Command Prompt`.
+Run the following CMD in the terminal `Command Prompt`.

 ```bat
 git submodule update --init